-You are also invited to call (604 827 4775) or email (firstname.lastname@example.org) the Learning Technology Hub.
-The physical office is currently closed, but you are welcome to visit the LT Hub online to reach central instructional support staff for live help Monday-Friday from 9:00‑4:30 by accessing the LT Hub online.
+You are also invited to call (604 827 4775) or email (LT.firstname.lastname@example.org) the Learning Technology Hub to reach central instructional support staff.
+You can receive assistance Monday-Friday between 9:00‑4:30 by accessing the LT Hub online.

 If you teach primarily at UBC Okanagan, please contact the Centre for Teaching and Learning (250 807 9293 or email@example.com) for assistance.

-Collaborate Ultra is a video/audio web-conferencing and collaboration tool in Canvas that lets you meet with students in real time and moderate classes, meetings, or other group collaborations virtually.
-Learn about how to set up Collaborate Ultra and teach your classes.
+Zoom is a video/audio web-conferencing and collaboration tool that lets you meet with students in real time and moderate classes, meetings, or other group collaborations virtually.
+Register to learn more about Zoom and best practices for using it to teach remote classes.

 Teaching Online with Canvas

-Receive an introduction to setting up your course and teaching online using Canvas, UBC’s primary all-in-one platform for delivering online courses.
+Receive an introduction to setting up your course and teaching online with Canvas, UBC’s primary all-in-one platform for delivering online courses.
 With Canvas, you can communicate and exchange materials with your students, as well as facilitate assignments, assessments, group work, and more.

-One-on-one training can assist you in developing individualized strategies to meet the needs of your online course.
-Registration is needed only for the Do-It-Yourself Media Support Sessions.
+One-on-one training can assist you in developing individualized strategies to meet needs specific to your online course.

 Learning Technology Hub Virtual Drop-Ins